andrewbackway/esphome-bm2_ble/README.md

 ## Architecture

-This component follows the architecture pattern from [esphome-dometic_cfx_ble](https://github.com/andrewbackway/esphome-dometic_cfx_ble):
+This component follows the architecture platform sensor approach:

 - **Type-based entity registration** - Sensors register with the hub component using `type` field
 - **Dynamic entity maps** - Hub maintains maps of sensors by type for flexible updates